16 Things Doctors Do to Lower Their High Cholesterol

 Choose the right statin

 When it comes to cholesterol-lowering medications, it’s important to know your options, says Dr. Brinton.”There are seven statins, and each one is different.
 If you are doing poorly on one, ask your doctor about switching.
 Remember that he or she can’t help you fix a statin-related problem, unless you speak up,” he says.
 Statins vary in cost, effectiveness, and side effects.
-Potential statin issues include muscle pain, fuzzy thinking, and an increased risk of type 2 diabetes.
-(Statins are helpful, but drug-free ways to lower your cholesterol also may work.)
+Potential statin side effects include muscle pain, fuzzy thinking, and an increased risk of type 2 diabetes.
+Statins are helpful, but drug-free ways to lower your cholesterol also may work.

 Say ‘no’ to second helpings